apache/yetus/asf-site-src/source/documentation/in-progress/precommit/plugins/detsecrets.html.md

 # Docker Notes

-While the original project came from Yelp, the IBM version is provided due to instability with the Yelp version.
-That may change in the future depending upon how the project shakes out.
+The IBM version is based upon 0.13 and is slightly incompatible with the Yelp version.
+The docker container includes the Yelp version.
+Using the IBM version may result in some weirdness.

 # Developer Notes